dmwm/CMSKubernetes/kubernetes/rucio/README.md

 ## Install CMS server into the kubernetes project.
 Later we can add another set of values files for testbed, integration, production

-    helm install --name cms-rucio-testbed --values cms-rucio-common.yaml --values cms-rucio-server.yaml rucio/rucio-server
-    helm install --name cms-ruciod-testbed --values cms-rucio-common.yaml --values cms-rucio-daemons.yaml rucio/rucio-daemons
-    helm install --name graphite --values rucio-graphite.yaml  stable/graphite
+    export KUBECONFIG=[as above]
+    cd CMSKubernetes/kubernetes/rucio
+    ./install_rucio_[production, testbed, etc].sh

 # To upgrade the servers

 The above is what is needed to get things bootstrapped the first time.
 After this, you can modify the various yaml files and

     export KUBECONFIG=[as above]
-    helm upgrade --values cms-rucio-common.yaml --values cms-rucio-server.yaml cms-rucio-testbed rucio/rucio-server
-    helm upgrade --values cms-rucio-common.yaml --values cms-rucio-daemons.yaml cms-ruciod-testbed rucio/rucio-daemons
-    helm upgrade --values rucio-graphite.yaml --values rucio-graphite-ingress.yaml graphite stable/graphite
+    cd CMSKubernetes/kubernetes/rucio
+    ./upgrade_rucio_[production, testbed, etc].sh

 # Use a node outside of kubernetes as an authorization server and to delegate FTS proxies

 While we expect that eventually the authorization server will be able to run inside of kubernetes, at the moment it cannot.
 This is because of how kubernetes/traefik handles (or doesn't) client certificates.
 For the moment, it's easiest just to turn an OpenStack node into the authorization server.
 The same VM can be used to manage the FTS proxies.

 ## Setup the VM node itself

 This recipe is for starting with an OpenStack CC7 node which we assume is named `cms-rucio-authz`.
 The OpenStack "small" type is fine.

 ### Get a host certificate installed

 Use CERN CA https://ca.cern.ch/ca/ to generate a host cert, scp the cert to lxplus:~/.globus/ and then create certificate and key:

     sudo mkdir /etc/grid-security
     sudo openssl pkcs12 -in ~/.globus/cms-rucio-authz.p12  -clcerts -nokeys -out /etc/grid-security/hostcert.pem